 Legal Services for Entrepreneurs and Business

-Incorporation and Choice of Entity
+Choice of Entity and Business Formation

-IP AuditsIP Forms, Including NDAs and Non-Compete Agreements
+Non-Disclosure and Non-Compete Agreements

-Cease and Desist Letters
+Trademark Cease and Desist Letters

-Each year, 8 law students in their last year of law school enroll in the clinic and work at least 15 hours per week on real client matters.
+Each year, eight law students in their last year of law school enroll in the Intellectual Property & Entrepreneurship Clinic (IPEC) and work at least 15 hours per week on real client matters.
 Each student typically handles 6-10 cases throughout the year.
-The clinic director meets with each student individually once a week to talk about each case and provide one-on-one training.
-Students in the clinic also meet as a group every week to talk about cases, share best practices and discuss ethical issues that arise, reflect on what they are learning, and discuss practical lawyering skills.
+The clinic director meets with each student individually once a week to talk about each client matter and provide one-on-one training.
+Students in the clinic also meet for a two-hour class every week to learn practical skills, review substantive law, discuss client matters, share best practices, and address related ethical issues.

 Just as with lawyers in the real world, clinic students are required to maintain case files for all cases and projects.
 Students learn how to organize and maintain both electronic and hard copy files, and to keep track of overlapping dockets and deadlines.